balladeer/effective-enigma/burrow/content/01_introduction.md

 ## Scene Goal
 "Welcome to station ISSI-4.
 Please enjoy our peace in peace."

 The intercom's clawingly clear tones echoed off the ceramic-steel of the cafeteria's walls and ceiling before absorbing into the mass of blue-hued clothing arrayed out in front of me, visitors to my home, customers for my boss.
-Soldiers.
+Soldiers. #TODO-defunct-corporate-branding

-I sat in the corner of the stall, next to the refrigerator and below the racks of human-sized cutlery.
+I sat in the corner of the stall, next to the refrigerator and below the racks of human-sized cutlery, #TODO-doing-what.
 The lights--bright, white, and _electric_--dimmed just enough to dull their edge.

 I rubbed my left sleeve with my other hand, the pressure and friction providing a shot of relief for the molting scales underneath.
 For the first time since starting here, I was glad that the station's health code allowed long-sleeved uniforms.